-You can easily use a range of colors to express a large amount of data.
+It is highly advisable to use professional graphic design software to experiment with colors in order to express a large amout of data in an interesting way.
 Consider these two charts, for instance.
 Which one is more appealing (ignoring the subject matter).

 The two visuals above represent different forms of data, yes, but the amount of data compiled in each is also vastly different.
 The first only means one strain, while the second has five other strains spread five more on the respective axis.

 Out of the two, which one’s more attractive?